 Though it’s slightly more expensive than the Zilla dome, we feel it’s worth the extra cost for this alone.
 It would be useful if it came with some way of affixing it to the vivarium, though.

-The Zoo Med clamp lamp is slightly different from the first two lamps that we discussed.
+The Zoo Med clamp lamp is slightly different from the first two lamps.
 It’s got a built-in clamp to affix to the side or top of the vivarium.
 It’s also dimmable.

 - The Zoo Med clamp lamp comes with a built-in clamp.
 This allows you to easily affix the lamp to the side or roof of the vivarium.

 - It comes with an inbuilt dimmer switch.
-This will help you to regulate the bulb’s temperature without having to purchase a dimmer separately.
+This will help you to regulate the bulb’s temperature without having to get a dimmer separately.

 - The lamp has a metallic coating on the inside, helping to reflect light.

-- The dome is 8.5 inches in diameter and will fit most lights up to 150 watts.
+- The dome is 8.5 inches in diameter and will fit lights up to 150 watts.

-- The product description advertises that this lamp is suitable for ceramic heat emitters.
-However, the instruction manual states that it is not.
-This conflicting information is a little confusing, so proceed with caution if you have a CHE.
+- The product is advertised as being suitable for ceramic heat emitters.
+However, the instructions state otherwise.
+This conflicting info is a little confusing, so proceed with caution if you have a CHE.

 - Though the dome is quite wide, it’s not very deep.
 It might not be suitable for longer bulbs.

 With that being said, the built-in clamp and dimmer switch are very attractive features.
-If they appeal to you, it’s well worth going for.
+If they appeal to you, it’s well worth buying.

 The Hoke Flexible Clamp Lamp offers a unique feature: the head of the lamp is attached to an 11 inch long flexible arm, with a clamp at the bottom.